nterry/AwesomeSockets/README.md

 	Buffer inBuf = Buffer.New();
 	Buffer outBuf = Buffer.New();

 	//Lets send some data to the server!
-Make a Buffer object like so Buffer.ClearBuffer(outBuf);
+Make a Buffer object and populate it with some data like so:
+	Buffer.ClearBuffer(outBuf);
 	Buffer.Add(outBuf, 42);
 	Buffer.Add(outBuf, "Is the ultimate answer");